New Year's Eve Party Safe for Your Parent 65+? (5 Tips)

 FAQ

-#### Is it safe for my aging parent with high blood pressure to attend a New Year’s Eve party?
+Is it risky to take my elderly mom with high blood pressure to a New Year's party?

 Yes—with preparation.
 Keep their systolic BP below 140 mm Hg and diastolic below 90 mm Hg before the event, avoid salty snacks and alcohol, ensure seated access, and plan for early departure if needed.
 Discuss your caregiver new year's eve party prep plan with their cardiologist ahead of time.